 The government then made a pivotal move.
 Recognising that many Indians owned mobile phones but not bank accounts, they launched UPI as a state-sponsored digital infrastructure—a unique model compared to most other countries.
 UPI allowed people to make instant payments through their phones, driving a significant change in the financial landscape.
 This approach was only mirrored by Brazil, which developed its own version called PIX.

 Looking to the future, as India’s economy and technology continue to grow, there’s potential for UPI to evolve beyond just person-to-person payments.
 With the rise of IoT (Internet of Things), UPI could eventually facilitate transactions between devices.
-Although about one-third of transactions currently happen via UPI, and 60 per cent still rely on debit cards, I expect UPI adoption will continue to grow rapidly in the coming years.
+I expect UPI adoption will continue to grow rapidly in the coming years.

 In recent years, there have been growing security concerns surrounding Aadhaar, India's unique identification number.
 Its extensive use has raised privacy and security concerns, particularly as it links personal data like bank accounts and phone numbers.
 Given these risks, how do you see the future of Aadhaar’s integration into financial systems in terms of privacy and security?